boutproject/BOUT-dev/manual/sphinx/users.rst

 There are two ways to specify a set of equations to solve in BOUT++.
-For advanced users, an object-oriented interface is available and described in section [sec:newapi].
+For advanced users, an object-oriented interface is available and described in :ref:`sec-newapi`.
 The simplest way to start is to use a C-like interface and define two functions:

 ::